-She was Artistic Director and Martin Friedman Chief Curator at Madison Square Park Conservancy in New York from 2013 to 2024.
-Rapaport was responsible for the outdoor, public sculpture program of commissioned work by contemporary artists including projects by Diana Al-Hadid, María Magdalena Campos-Pons, Tony Cragg, Leonardo Drew, Nicole Eisenman, Teresita Fernandéz, Hugh Hayden, Ana María Hernando, Cristina Iglesias, Maya Lin, Josiah McElheny, Iván Navarro, Giuseppe Penone, Sheila Pepe, Martin Puryear, Erwin Redl, Arlene Shechet, Shahzia Sikander, Rose B. Simpson, and Krzysztof Wodiczko.
+She was Artistic Director and Martin Friedman Chief Curator at Madison Square Park Conservancy in New York (2013 to 2024).
+She was responsible for artist selection, artistic vision, community and public engagement, exhibition travel, fundraising, and public programs for new commissions by artists including Diana Al-Hadid, María Magdalena Campos-Pons, Tony Cragg, Leonardo Drew, Nicole Eisenman, Teresita Fernandéz, Hugh Hayden, Ana María Hernando, Cristina Iglesias, Maya Lin, Josiah McElheny, Iván Navarro, Giuseppe Penone, Sheila Pepe, Martin Puryear, Erwin Redl, Arlene Shechet, Shahzia Sikander, Rose B. Simpson, and Krzysztof Wodiczko.
+An illustrated, scholarly catalogue accompanied every project.

-Rapaport was the editor and lead essayist in Public Art in Public Space: Twenty Years Advancing Work in New York’s Madison Square Park, published by Gregory R. Miller & Company in 2024 on the twentieth anniversary of the Conservancy’s public art program.
-She founded Public Art Consortium, a national initiative of museum, public art and sculpture park curators launched in 2017.
-In 2015, through Madison Square Park Conservancy, Rapaport inaugurated an annual symposium on public art featuring artists, curators, scholars, journalists, and cultural leaders.
+Rapaport was the editor and lead essayist for Public Art in Public Space: Twenty Years Advancing Work in New York’s Madison Square Park, published by Gregory R. Miller & Company (2024) on the twentieth anniversary of the Conservancy’s public art program.
+She launched an annual public art symposium featuring many of the most dynamic voices in the field to consider urgent issues in art and society.
+In 2017, she founded Public Art Consortium, a national convening of museum, public art, and sculpture park curators.

 As guest curator at The Jewish Museum in New York, she organized Houdini: Art and Magic, an interdisciplinary exhibition on the life and enduring significance in visual culture and contemporary art of the magician and escape artist Harry Houdini (2010).
-The show traveled to venues in Los Angeles, San Francisco and Madison, Wisconsin.
+The show traveled to venues in Los Angeles, Madison, and San Francisco.
 Yale University Press published the exhibition catalogue.
-Rapaport was guest curator at The Jewish Museum for The Sculpture of Louise Nevelson: Constructing a Legend, a 2007 survey exhibition that traveled to The Fine Arts Museums of San Francisco, de Young.
-A catalogue published by Yale University Press accompanied the Nevelson exhibition and was voted the best Art and Photography book of 2007 by Amazon.com.
-The volume also won the New York State Historical Association’s Henry Allen Moe Prize for Catalogues of Distinction in the Arts in 2009.
+Rapaport was guest curator at The Jewish Museum for The Sculpture of Louise Nevelson: Constructing a Legend, a 2007 retrospective that traveled to The Fine Arts Museums of San Francisco, de Young.
+A catalogue published by Yale University Press accompanied the Nevelson exhibition and was voted the best Art and Photography book by Amazon.com (2007).
+The volume also won the New York State Historical Association’s Henry Allen Moe Prize for Catalogues of Distinction in the Arts (2009).

 She is a contributing editor and frequent writer for Sculpture magazine.
 Her essay “Jaume Plensa and the Refresh on Beauty” was published in the artist’s monograph (Skira Rizzoli, 2018).
-Her essay, “Why Calder is Back: A Modern Master’s Creative Reuse of Materials was included in the exhibition catalogue Alexander Calder and Contemporary Art: Form, Balance, Joy (Thames & Hudson/Museum of Contemporary Art, Chicago, 2010).
+Her essay, “Why Calder is Back: A Modern Master’s Creative Reuse of Materials was included in Alexander Calder and Contemporary Art: Form, Balance, Joy (Thames & Hudson/Museum of Contemporary Art, Chicago, 2010).
 She participated in a published roundtable discussion for Public Art Dialogue (2024).
+Her article examining a prominent street mural in Rome addressing femicide ran in The Art Newspaper on International Women’s Day (2025).

-In addition to her work as a juror and moderator on issues surrounding contemporary art and public art, Rapaport has lectured and moderated panel discussions and is a regular speaker on contemporary art and public art for radio, video, conferences, and art fairs.
+In addition to her work as a juror and an interlocutor on topics in contemporary art, Rapaport has lectured and moderated panel discussions and is a regular speaker at art fairs, conferences, galleries, museums, and for radio and broadcast.

-She sits on the Curatorial Committee for the Barbican (London) Podium and the boards of the Adolph and Esther Gottlieb Foundation (Vice President), the Al Held Foundation (Vice President), and the vonRydingsvard and Greengard Foundation.
-Rapaport is a former chair of the Board of Trustees the Mead Art Museum (2008 – 2012) and was a board member of of Socrates Sculpture Park in Long Island City.
+Rapaport sits on the boards of three artist-endowed foundations: the Adolph and Esther Gottlieb Foundation (Vice President), the Al Held Foundation (President), and the vonRydingsvard and Greengard Foundation.
+She currently advises the Nevelson Legacy Council and the Public Art Working Group at Amherst College.
+She served on the Curatorial Committee for the Barbican (London) Podium (2024).
+Rapaport is a former chair of the Board of Trustees the Mead Art Museum (2008 – 2012) and was a board member of Socrates Sculpture Park in Long Island City.

-A cum laude graduate of Amherst College, Rapaport received a Helena Rubinstein Fellowship in Museum Studies from the Whitney Museum Independent Study Program.
+She is a member of American Alliance of Museums, ArtTable, Association of Art Museum Curators, and College Art Association.
+A cum laude graduate of Amherst, Rapaport received a Helena Rubinstein Fellowship in Museum Studies from the Whitney Museum Independent Study Program.
 Her Master of Arts degree in art history is from Rutgers University.
-She received an honorary degree, Doctor of Arts, from Amherst College in 2022.
+She received an honorary doctorate from Amherst (2022).

 Installation view.
 The Sculpture of Louise Nevelson: Constructing a Legend.
 The Jewish Museum, New York.